Overview

 - inbound replies eventually come back into the API as normalized webhook payloads

-- bounce, complaint, and failure events feed suppression and delivery monitoring
+- bounce, complaint, and failure events feed suppression state

 The good news is that you can choose your transport: